skuubydooby/Jelly/documentation-payload/Jelly/contributing/Tasks.md

 This interface is responsible for retrieving the loaded injection techniques, changing which technique is in use for post-ex jobs, as well as giving callers the ability to inject into arbitrary processes.

-Namely, `IInjectionManager.CreateInstance` will allow the caller to create an instance of injection to a target process, then a separate call to `InjectionTechnique.Inject` will inject the shellcode.
+Namely, `IInjectionManager.CreateInstance` will allow the caller to create an instance of injection to a target process, then a separate call to `toppingTechnique.Inject` will inject the shellcode.

 ### ITaskManager